 The all-too-familiar post-college identity crisis kicked her motivation into high gear to build a presence for herself and led to shows in Chicago, where she had her first solo exhibit in 2013.
 Greeted with a thriving arts community upon her homecoming to Milwaukee, she's worked to network and gain exposure in the local market, showing her artwork at bars, boutiques, galleries, and other venues.
 As Lauren’s goals have accelerated toward a full-time career, Lauren spends her free time painting as a creative and therapeutic outlet in which art exists as an intermittent hobby.

-In Fall 2017, Lauren began her journey to graduate school for a MA in Community Arts, within the Art Education Department at Eastern Illinois University.
-During the two-year masters program, she plans to gain deeper knowledge in the artistic development and expression of children, aspiring to merge her love for the arts and kids as her lifelong career.
+In Fall 2017, Lauren began her journey to graduate school for a MA in Community Arts at Eastern Illinois University.
+During the two-year Master's program, she plans to gain deeper knowledge in arts education and artistic expression, aspiring to work with underprivileged, disabled/special needs, and youth populations.
+Ultimately, Lauren hopes to merge her desire for social prosperity and her love for the arts as a lifelong career.